port-labs/port-docs/docs/quickstart.md

 # ⏱️ Quickstart

-This guide takes 5-7 minutes to complete, and aims to demonstrate the potential of a developer portal for you and your developers.
+This guide takes less than 10 minutes to complete, and aims to demonstrate the potential of a developer portal for you and your developers.

 :::tip note
 This guide will include Port concepts and components that are a bit more advanced.
 Do not worry about understanding everything now, use this guide to get a sense of what you can achieve with Port and gain some hands-on experience with it 😎
 :::

-### Agenda
+### The goal of this guide

 In this guide we will model a repository from your Git provider in Port, using your real data.

-Sign up
-Create “Repository” blueprint (provide code, use API) with simple scorecard (e.g. must have team name).
-Install Git provider app
-Add mapping to data sources (we will provide it, just copy-paste).
-Add simple dashboard
-What can your devs now achieve using what we created?
+After completing it, you will get a sense of how Port can be used to:

+- Get observability into your entire infrastructure by ingesting data from anywhere.
+- See the status of your services and who is responsible for them.
+- Set and track standards and KPIs for your services.
+- Customize your portal to suit the needs of your developers.

 ### 1. Sign-up to Port

-❇️ Head over to [app.getport.io](https://app.getport.io) and create an account.
+Head over to [app.getport.io](https://app.getport.io) and create an account.

 ### 2. Create your first blueprint!

 [Blueprints](/build-your-software-catalog/define-your-data-model/setup-blueprint/) are one of Port's basic building blocks, used to represent any data source in your infrastructure.
-We will now create a `Repository` blueprint to model a Git repository on Github/Bitbucket.
+We will now create a `Service` blueprint to model a Git repository on Github/Bitbucket.

 We will use Port's API to create the blueprint: